 guideline: 7.5 usually indicates a level of

-excellence, about like three and a half stars
+excellence equivalent to about three and a half stars

 from the critics.
 6.0 usually indicates lukewarm

-watchability, about like two and a half stars
+watchability, comparable to approximately two and a half stars

 from the critics.
 The fives are generally not

 worthwhile unless they are really your kind of

 material, about like a two star rating from the critics.

 Films rated below five are generally awful even if you

 like that kind of film, about equivalent to about one